 - Goku invokes the trope verbatim when he unleashes his final attack to defeat Broly.

-- Saying Too Much: Goku says he is investigating the destruction of a Galaxy, never mentioning which.
-Paragus responds with "But who would destroy SOUTH Galaxy???"
-Naturally this passes over Goku's head.
+- Saying Too Much: Goku says he is investigating the destruction of a galaxy, never mentioning which.
+Paragus responds with "But who would destroy SOUTH Galaxy???".
+Naturally, this passes over Goku's head.

 - Sequel Hook: After Goku breaks it to Gohan that he might not be going to his college of choice, he tries to comfort his son by saying his movie might be next.
+This would have been the case... if it wasn't for TFS ultimately deciding to outright skip Bojack Unbound and the rest of the movies altogether.

 - Goku proclaims that he's going to finish Broly in one punch, man.